hat-open/hat-event/docs/event.rst

         **type** and can be decoded by clients who understand Events of that **type**.
 Payload can be encoded as binary data, JSON data or SBS encoded data.
 Event server doesn't decode payload while receiving event requests, storing events or providing query results.
 Payload can be optionally decoded by Event Server's modules.

 Eventer communication
 ---------------------

-Communication between server and client is based on chatter communication utilizing following messages:
+Communication between `Eventer Server`_ and `Eventer Client`_ (in the remainder of this article, mostly referred only as `server` and `client`) is based on chatter communication, defined in `HatEventer` SBS module (see `Eventer chatter messages`_) with the following messages:

     +--------------------+----------------------+-----------+
     |                    | Conversation         |           |